OutSystems/OutSystemsNow-Android/OutSytems/plugins/nl.x-services.plugins.calendar/README.md

-  // Added these options in version 4.2.4: calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,6,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
+  // Added these options in version 4.2.4: calOptions.recurrence = "monthly"; // supported are: daily, weekly, monthly, yearly calOptions.recurrenceEndDate = new Date(2015,10,1,0,0,0,0,0); // leave null to add events into infinity and beyond calOptions.calendarName = "MyCreatedCalendar"; // iOS only
-  window.plugins.calendar.createEventWithOptions(title,location,notes,startDate,endDate,calOptions,success,error);
+  window.plugins.calendar.createEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

-  // create an event interactively (only supported on Android) window.plugins.calendar.createEventInteractively(title,location,notes,startDate,endDate,success,error);
+  // create an event interactively window.plugins.calendar.createEventInteractively(title,eventLocation,notes,startDate,endDate,success,error);

-  // create an event in a named calendar (iOS only for now) window.plugins.calendar.createEventInNamedCalendar(title,location,notes,startDate,endDate,calendarName,success,error);
+  // create an event in a named calendar (iOS only for now) window.plugins.calendar.createEventInNamedCalendar(title,eventLocation,notes,startDate,endDate,calendarName,success,error);

-  // find events
+  // find events (on iOS this includes a list of attendees (if any)) window.plugins.calendar.findEvent(title,eventLocation,notes,startDate,endDate,success,error);
-  window.plugins.calendar.findEvent(title,location,notes,startDate,endDate,success,error);

   // list all events in a date range (only supported on Android for now) window.plugins.calendar.listEventsInRange(startDate,endDate,success,error);